Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

  -jar alfresco-elasticsearch-live-indexing-1.0.0-app.jar
 ```

-The same convention can be used when deploying Alfresco Elasticsearch Connector using Docker Compose templates.
+The same convention can be used when deploying the Elasticsearch Connector using the Docker Compose template.

 ```docker
 live-indexing: